Aliasing-Free Neural Audio Synthesis: Methodology

 where each numerator can either eliminate or absorb the denominator, giving the following closed form:

 which yields our ADAA SnakeBeta.
 As we mentioned in Section~\ref{sec:analysis}, such a function eliminates the denominator entirely, ensuring numerical stability without the need for threshold-based switching in standard ADAA.
 Meanwhile, it also has bounded outputs for bounded inputs since all $\sin(\cdot)$, $\cos(\cdot)$, $\sinc(\cdot)$, $x_t$, and $x_{t - 1}$ are in $[-1, 1]$.
-We now demonstrate that the gradient of the ADAA SnakeBeta yields bounded outputs for all inputs.
+We now investigate the numerical stability of the gradient regarding the ADAA SnakeBeta.
 Note that for the sinc function, we have:

-which, when used to take the partial derivative with respect to $x_t$ and $x_{t - 1}$ in Equation~\ref{eq:adaasnakebeta}, brings the following result:
+which, when used to take the partial derivative with respect to $x_t$ and $x_{t - 1}$ in Equation~\eqref{eq:adaasnakebeta}, brings the following result:

-where applying the auxiliary angle formula gives the following value range of the two partial derivatives:
+Applying the auxiliary angle formula gives the following value range of the two partial derivatives:

-which is restricted to a reasonable range and avoids the gradient explosion.
-Following~\cite{dac, bigvgan}, we initialize both $\alpha$ and $\beta$ to be 1 to guarantee the gradient stability.
+which mathematically implies a risk of gradient explosion if $\beta \rightarrow 0$ or $\alpha \gg \beta$.
+This issue can be mitigated through implementation practices and training dynamics.
+To prevent the $\beta \rightarrow 0$ singularity, we parameterize $\beta$ in the log-domain to enforce a strict lower bound.
+Meanwhile, the condition $\alpha \gg \beta$ is automatically prevented by the implicit regularization of the loss landscape.
+Since an excessively large $\alpha$ would introduce a massive amount of meaningless harmonics and an infinitely small $\beta$ would cause the activation values to explode, both scenarios will incur large penalties from the reconstruction and adversarial losses.
+Thus, combined with standard weight normalization, $\alpha$ and $\beta$ will remain within stable ranges throughout training, ensuring gradient stability in practice.